Abbey neighbourhood ward

 - email: firstname.lastname@example.org

 Your Safer Neighbourhood Team is committed to making your community a safer and better place to live and work.
-Find out more about Safer Neighbourhoods on the Derbyshire Police website.
-You can also view their page about the Abbey Safer Neighbourhood Team on Derbyshire Constabulary's website.
+Find out more about the Abbey Safer Neighbourhood Team on Derbyshire Constabulary's website.

 This is an initiative to tackle the perception of crime, strengthen community spirit and resolve community issues.
 This involves local councillors and local residents leading high profile and visible patrols.